pjlamb12/ngx-reactive-forms-utils/README.md

 -   `phoneNumber`: validates a phone number
 -   `number`: validates that the value is a number
 -   `validZipCode`: validates a US zip code
+-   `confirmStringMatch`: validates that field 1 and field 2 have the same value